Chittagong Grammar School: Curriculum

 CGS follows a British school curriculum, with the exception of the CGS NC campus, which follows the national curriculum.

 During the school year several field trips are conducted to complement the curriculum being taught in class.

 Extracurricular activities

 The school has an extracurricular programmes including: aerobics, arts and crafts, badminton, basketball, chess, community service, cricket, dance, debating, drama, elocution, embroidery, environmental conservation, excursions/expeditions, fitness training, general knowledge instrumental music, karate, literary magazine, newspaper, photography, soccer, swimming, table tennis, taekwondo, track and field, vocal music, volleyball, yearbook, yoga.
 Clubs include Bengali Society, Book, Boy Scouts, Girl Guides, Nature society, Publishing, Science, Web Society and Young Readers.

+Cricket Team

+Chittagong Grammar School boasts a dynamic cricket team coached by Mohammad Azim Uddin, having coached the team for well over 15 years.
+The team recently won the RS CICT (Round Square CGS International Cricket Tournament), beating teams like Presidency and Welham Boys' School from India to attain the title.
+In 2022/23 they were runners up in the Scholastica International Cricket Tournament.

+The team was runners-up in the Sunnydale Inter-School Cricket Tournament 2024 which was hosted at Shyamoli Club in Dhaka, from October 17 to October 19.